1987–1989 JVP insurrection: History of Janatha Vimukthi Peramuna

 Founded by communist Rohana Wijeweera, the Janatha Vmukthi Peramuna (JVP) is known for its revolutionary youth background.
-The organization was banned more than once when the group was first involved in the Anti-U.S. riots of the 1970s.
+The organization was banned more than once when the group was first involved in Anti-American protests against the Vietnam War in the 1970s.
 Since then, the movement was called the "Che Guevara clique" (a nickname the JVP did not claim) by the Sri Lankan government and international media.
-The group was first internationally recognized as a political party when it participated in a communist youth conference in Havana, Cuba, in 1978.
+The group was first internationally recognized as a political party when it participated in a communist youth conference in Havana, Cuba in 1978.

 1971 JVP Insurrection

-JVP launched an open revolt against Prime Minister Sirimavo Bandaranaike's government in April 1971.
+The JVP launched an open revolt against Prime Minister Sirimavo Bandaranaike's government in April 1971.
 While the government was caught off guard, it was able to subdue the insurgency in a matter of weeks.
 The insurgency may have led to the death of 4,000–5,000 people.
 Over 20,000 suspected rebels, mostly young people, were arrested in the period that followed the insurrection, but most were released after rehabilitation.
-Indian assistance was called by the government of Sri Lanka, the Indian involvement was however less known at the time of the insurrection.
+The Sri Lankan government called upon India for military assistance, however Indian involvement was less known at the time of the insurrection.

 Rohana Wijeweera and the other major leaders of the insurgency were sentenced to prison and the JVP was banned as a political party.
-However, all of them were released in 1977 by J. R. Jayewardene after the UNP won the general election after running on a platform of amnesty for those prosecuted by the infamous Criminal Justice Commission.
+However, all of them were released in 1977 by new Prime Minister J. R. Jayewardene after the UNP won the general elections after running on a platform of amnesty for those prosecuted by the infamous Criminal Justice Commission.

 Tamil insurgency and pro-United States policy

-During the mid-1980s, as the Tamil insurgency in the north became more intense, there was a marked shift in the ideology and goals of the JVP.
-Initially Marxist in orientation, and claiming to represent the oppressed of both the Tamil and Sinhalese communities, the group identified increasingly as a Sinhalese nationalist organization opposing any compromise with the Tamil insurgency.
+During the mid-1980s, as the Sri Lankan Civil War with Tamil militants in the north became more intense, there was a significant shift in the ideology and goals of the JVP.
+Initially Marxist in orientation, the JVP claimed to represent the oppressed of both the Tamil and Sinhalese communities.
+Later, however, the group increasingly began to identify as a Sinhalese nationalist organization, opposing any compromise with the Tamil insurgency.